bytefish/bytefish.de/blog/eigenfaces.md

 author: Philipp Wagner
 summary: This article explains how to implement the Eigenfaces algorithm with GNU Octave/MATLAB.

-# eigenfaces #
+# Eigenfaces #

 I had a talk with a friend, who thought face recognition algorithms must be a horribly complicated thing.
 While this is true for advanced technologies like Facebook's face tagging system, the basic algorithms boil down to just a few lines of code.
 I'll use [GNU Octave](http://www.gnu.org/software/octave) for illustrating the algorithm (so this should also work with MATLAB), you can translate this to every other programming language as long as you got a solver.

 The images in this example are taken from [AT&T Laboratories Cambridge Facedatabase](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html), so all credit regarding the images goes to them.

 There's a good algorithmic description at [Wikipedia on Eigenface](http://en.wikipedia.org/wiki/Eigenface#Practical_implementation) and it goes like this: